What is the Green Deal?

 - All installation work must be carried out by an approved Green Deal Installer (GDI).

-The Green Deal framework will therefore need to be supported by a large pool of qualified advisors and installers.
+The Green Deal framework will therefore need to be supported by a large pool of qualified assessor organisations and installers.
 Only energy saving home improvements carried out by certified Green Deal installers will be eligible for the Green Deal financial incentive and payment framework.
-And, only a qualified Green Deal Advisor can assess a property for Green Deal eligibility.
-NAPIT can provide accredited certification for both installers and advisors.
+And, only a qualified Green Deal Assessor Organisation can assess a property for Green Deal eligibility.
+NAPIT can provide accredited certification for both installers and assessor organisations.

-DECC has published a list of energy efficient "measures" which will be eligible for the Green Deal.
-It is expected that further measures will be added as the program develops.
-Measures that will currently qualify for Green Deal funding when the program goes live include:
+DECC has published a list of energy efficient "measures" which are now eligible for the Green Deal.
+It is expected that further measures could be added as the program develops.
+Measures that will currently qualify for Green Deal funding, include:

 - Gas and Oil Fired Condensing Boilers